mehrashiv/vitepress/vitepress/ztawiredSSO.md

 ## Wired SSO Details

-### How can I configure Wired SSO?
+### Q. How can I configure Wired SSO?
 We are introducting a new section under the Access Management Tab called Wired SSO where users can provide an onboarding segment and a post-athentication segment.
 Since this feature is tied to MAB, it can also be enabled when creating an ALL rule under Access Management --> Wired --> Add Device tab

-### As an admin what do I need to do in order to make Wired SSO work?
+### Q. As an admin what do I need to do in order to make Wired SSO work?
 As an admin you will have to do the following:
 1. Setup your IDP for SAML authentication
 2. Create a DHCP scope with a short lease time (5 mins).
 This is to ensure that devices release their IP and get a new one once segment is changed